iSaqibShafique/pro_street_privacy_policy/README.md

 - Location: To save and use your location for matchmaking features.
 - Notifications: To send match updates and messages.
 - Photos/Camera: To upload and manage your profile image.
-- Microphone: For potential media features if enabled.
-- Contacts: For social features if enabled.
 You can manage these permissions in your device settings.

 ## Contact Us